 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is expected to create a thread on the topic assigned and reply to at least 1 classmate for Discussion Board Forums 1–4.
-Threads must be at least 350 words and address the topic in a clear and concise fashion, using outside sources (properly cited quotations or paraphrases from course textbooks, other books, journal articles, and/or the lecture material) as needed to support one’s point.
+Discussions are collaborative learning experiences.
+Therefore, the student is expected to create a thread on the topic assigned and reply to at least 2 classmates for Discussions 1–5.
+Threads must be at least 350 words and address the topic in a clear and concise fashion, using outside sources (properly cited quotations or paraphrases from Scripture, course textbooks, other books, journal articles, and/or the lecture material) as needed to support one’s point.
 Replies must be at least 200 words.
 Also, the student is required to reply to the comments to his or her own thread as needed to foster a healthy online learning atmosphere.
 (Relates to Learning Outcomes A, B, D, E, and F)

-The student will build an 4–6-pages of body research paper in current APA format.
-This paper must include a title page, abstract, and references page, which are not included in the page count.
+The student will build a 4–6-page research paper in current APA format.
+This paper must include a Title Page and References page, which are not included in the page count.
 Over the duration of the course, the student will build and submit his or her paper in 3 parts.
-These parts include creating a title and references page, creating an abstract and outline, and the submission of the final paper.
-(SLO: C, E and F)
+These parts include Research Paper: Title page and References Page Assignment, Research Paper: Outline Assignment, and the Research Paper: Final Submission Assignment (SLO: C, E and F)

-The student will submit an Abstract and content Outline.
-In APA formatting, the Abstract is not a traditional Introduction, but rather provides the reader with a road-map of what follows.
-The Outline is expected to contain 2 levels of current APA edition headings and must include the expected resources for each level.
-The student will have access to interactive tutorial exercises to help master current APA abstract and outline formatting.
+The student will submit a content Outline.
+The Outline is expected to contain 2 levels of current APA edition headings and must include the expected resources for each level as noted by in-text citations.
+At least four main subjects are expected (excluding the Introduction and Conclusion).
+The student may have access to interactive tutorial exercises to help master current outline formatting.

 This is where the student ties all of the parts of the paper together and submits his or her complete Research Paper in current APA format.
-All prior documents will be included along with the 4–6 pages of body text (excluding Title Page, Abstract, and References pages in the page count).
+All prior documents will be included in one document along with the 4–6 pages of body text (excluding Title Page and References pages in the page count).
 The student will proofread carefully, check formatting, and submit his or her work with confidence.
-The student be able to submit a draft to help gauge the validity of their work.
+The student will be able to submit a draft to help gauge the validity of their work.
 (Relates to Learning Outcomes A, B, C, D, E, and F)

-Each exam will cover the Reading & Study material for the assigned modules/weeks.
-Each exam will be open-book/open-notes, contain 25 multiple-choice and true/false questions, and have a time limit of 30 minutes.
-Each exam will be cumulative in nature.
+Each quiz will cover the Learn material for the assigned modules.
+Each quiz will be open-book/open-notes, contain 25 multiple-choice questions, and have a time limit of 90 minutes.